Anemone coronaria: Distribution and habitat

 Mediterranean littoral, from Greece, Albania, southern Turkey, Syria, Iraq, Northern Arabia to the Sinai Peninsula with sporadic extension east to Iran and west along the Mediterranean shores of Italy, southern France and North Africa.

+Although they have been nurtured for two millennia, including early mention of cultivation by Pliny the Elder in ancient Rome, they still exist as well as wild flowers, particularly in Israel, southern Turkey, Syria, and Greece.

 Ecology

-In the wild, A. coronaria is winter flowering and cross pollinated by bees, flies and beetles, which can carry pollen over long distances.

-Cultivation
+The flowers bloom in winter to early spring in the plant's native Mediterranean range (later, in spring, where grown in cooler climates).
+It is cross pollinated by bees, flies and beetles, which can carry pollen over long distances.
+Certain colours of A. coronaria attract one insect over another; both honey bees and mining bees are attracted to both white and purplish blue, while flies prefer only white.
+Scarab beetles show an overwhelming preference for red A. coronaria, which is also pollinated by other insects, such as honeybees.

-Anemone coronaria was introduced into England prior to 1596, being described in Thomas Johnson's edition of John Gerard's Herball, first published in 1597 and was popular during the time of Queen Elizabeth I. By the beginning of the eighteenth century, breeders in France and Italy had already considerably improved the range of colours available.
+Anemone coronaria was introduced into England prior to 1596, being described in John Gerard's Herball, first published in 1597 and was popular during the time of Queen Elizabeth I; Thomas Johnson's enlarged and corrected edition appeared in 1633.
+By the beginning of the eighteenth century, breeders in France and Italy had already considerably improved the range of colours available.

 Anemone coronaria is widely grown for its decorative flowers, and has a hardiness of USDA zones 7–10, preferring full sun to part shade.
 Although perennial in its native climate, A. coronaria is usually grown as an annual in cooler climates, from tubers.
 Planting is usually in the autumn if kept in pots in a greenhouse through the winter or in the ground in spring once the risk of frost has passed.